 OP20 trimming + punching → OP30 flanging + shaping → OP40 trimming + punching + side punching.

 The mold size is approximately 1720mm×1940mm×900mm, and it can be used on a 1000t press.

 The cost of one stroke is about 4.5 yuan.

-If the content of the 3 processes of the stamping part is designed according to 3 sets of dies, the press tonnages required by the die are 500t, 630t and 500t respectively, and the cost of one punching is about 5.9 yuan.
+If the stamping part’s 3 processes are designed according to 3 sets of dies, the press tonnages required by the die are 500t, 630t, and 500t, respectively, and the cost of one punching is about 5.9 yuan.

-The use of multi-position die, not only reduces the die development costs and reduce the flow time between the process, but the most direct advantage is to reduce the cost of stamping parts.
+Using a multi-position die not only reduces die development costs and minimizes the flow time between processes but also directly reduces the cost of stamping parts.